pencil-code/pencil-code/doc/paper/paper.md

 # High-level functionality

-An idea about the range of available modules can be obtained by inspecting the examples under pencil-code/samples/, which include cartesian-convection-kramers, CollidingParticles, conv-slab, corona, coronae_heatflux_boris, cosmicray, cylindrical-globaldisk-dzone, debris-photoelectric-fluid, dust_turb_globaldisk, GravitationalWaves, helical-MHDturb, implicit_resistivity, incompress_conv_peri, interlocked-fluxrings, interstellar, kin-dynamo, mdwarf, ParticlesCaustics, ParticlesLyapunov, ParticlesTetrad, potential_field, sedimentation, sink-particles, solar-atmosphere-magnetic, spherical-convection-kramers, star-in-a-box_MHS, supernova-driven-turbulence, superparticle-condensation-coagulation, testfield_nonlin_z, testfield_xz, 1d-tests/ambipolar_diffusion, 1d-tests/H2_flamespeed, 1d-tests/reversed_field_pinch, 2d-tests/battery_term, 2d-tests/boussinesq_convection, 2d-tests/chiral_dynamo, 2d-tests/cylinder_deposition_ogrid, 2d-tests/dynamical_alpha, 2d-tests/field-loop-fargo,
-2d-tests/Kelvin-Helmholtz, 2d-tests/resolved_char,
-2d-tests/selfgravdisk-deadzone-dust, 2d-tests/shallow-water.
+An idea about the range of available modules can be obtained by inspecting the examples under pencil-code/samples/, which include cartesian convection with Kramers opacities, colliding particles, convection in a slab, coronae with heatflux and Boris correction, cosmic rays, cylindrical global disks with a dead zone, photoelectric fluids, dust in turbulent global disks, gravitational waves, helical MHD turbulence, implicit resistivity, interlocked fluxrings, interstellar supernova-driven turbulence, kinematic dynamos, M dwarfs, particles, potential field boundary condition, sedimentation, sink particles, solar atmosphere, spherical convection with Kramers opacity, star-in-a-box, superparticles for condensation-coagulation, nonlinear testfields, ambipolar diffusion, H2 flame speed tests, reversed field pinch, Boussinesq convection, chiral dynamos, cylinder deposition with overlayed grid, dynamical alpha effect, fargo, Kelvin-Helmholtz instability, resolved char, shallow water.

 Below a list of application that are described in dedicated papers:

-* Coagulation and condensation in turbulence [@2017JAMES.9.1116L]
+* Coagulation and condensation in turbulence [@2008A&A...486..597J; @2017JAMES.9.1116L]
-* Radiative transfer [@2006A&A.448.731H; @2020GApFD.114.162B]
+* Radiative transfer [@2006A&A.448.731H; @2014A&A.571A.68B; @2020GApFD.114.162B]
 * Chiral magnetic effect in relativistic plasmas [@2018ApJ.858.124S]
 * Primordial gravitational waves [@2020GApFD.114.130R]
-* Combustion and detonation [@2011JCoPh.230.1B; @Zhang_etal_2020comb; @2020GApFD.114.58Q]
+* Combustion, detonation, and burning particles [@2011JCoPh.230.1B; @Zhang_etal_2020comb; @2020GApFD.114.58Q]
-* Test-field method for turbulent MHD transport coefficients [@2010PhST.142a4028B]
+* Test-field method for turbulent MHD transport [@2010PhST.142a4028B]
 * Spherical shell convection [@2020GApFD.114.8K]

 # Statement of need and purpose of software